dhadka/ezcache/src/providers/README.md

 None of these alternative storage providers implement branch scoping.
 Insead, caches are scoped to the repo.
 As a result, all branches in a repo have access to and can share caches.
 To ensure the integrity of your caches, you should require that all contributions from untrusted sources come from forks.

-Please also be aware of similar security concerns when using [self-hosted runners with public repos](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories).
+Please also be aware of all security concerns when using [self-hosted runners with public repos](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories).

-If using a self-hosted runner, take all necessary steps to protect and restrict access to the host machine.
+For example, take all necessary steps to protect and restrict access to the host machine.
 Secrets used to connect to storage accounts are sent to and used by the runner.
-These secrets could be accessed by users with access to the host machine.
+These secrets could be obtained by users with access to the host machine.

 ## Additional Info